 -- Nick in "Preview of Murder"

-- "My head vibrated like strings on a hockshop banjo and
+- "My head vibrated like strings on a hockshop banjo and my stomach churned."

 -- Nick returns to consciousness, ibid.